tatimohammed/Real-Estate-Price-Prediction-Project/README.md

 # Real-Estate-Price-Prediction-Project
-This is a Machine Learning & Data Science Project that we will try to build a predicting model to find the estimate price for a house by entring the related data about this particular house.
-Of course we will have to clean the data & make a simple EDA to undestand it more.
+This is a Machine Learning & Data Science Project that we will try to build a predicting model to find the estimate price for a house by entering the related data about this particular house.
+Of course, we will have to clean the data & make a simple EDA to understand it more.

 + Tools used:
   - Python